jabramyk/mo-portfolio-2025/README.md

 - **Tailwind Labs**: For the utility-first CSS framework
 - **Resend Team**: For the developer-friendly email service
 - **Open Source Community**: For the countless libraries and tools
+- **Dora the Explorer**: For teaching me English in 3 months 😄
+- **My Family**: For supporting my journey from Guinea to becoming a developer
+- **TCC & ODU**: For providing excellent computer science education

 ---